Stivaly/Stivaly/README.md

 ## 🌐 Connect With Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/stivaly-gomez/)

-### 🎯 Who am I?
-- 🎓 **Training:** Graduated as a Technical Analyst Programmer from INACAP, with a strong background in software development, data analysis, finance and agile methodologies.
-- 💼 **Experience:** I have worked on projects ranging from web applications with **Vue.js** and **Django**, projects in **PHP** and **Laravel** full stack, data analysis with **Power BI** & **Tableau** and Data Engineering with **Polars**, **SQL**, **BigQuery**, .
-- 🌱 **Continuous Learning:** I am always looking to learn new technologies, I am currently learning **Java** and doing **Azure Fundamentals** certification training and design pattern tools, to improve the quality of the projects in which I participate.

-### 🗒️ Certificates
-- Fullstck Developer - Inacap - January 2025
-- Database Design and Management - Inacap - July 2024
-- Agile Systems Design - Inacap - July 2024
-- Basic Applications Development - Inacap - January 2024
-- Computer Support - Inacap - January 2024
-- Data Analytics Certified Professional - Google - Septiembre 2023
-- Scrum Foundation Professional - CertiProf - Agosto 2023
-- Seeds for the Future Program - Huawei - Julio 2023

-### 🛠️ What I'm Passionate About
-- 🔍 **Problem Solving:** I love tackling challenges and finding solutions that not only work, but are also elegant and scalable.
-- 🎨 **Data Engineering:** I enjoy designing and building data models to manage databases and optimize the performance of information delivery for decision making.
-I am motivated by solving complex problems and ensuring that each piece of the system works in sync.
-Deepening in mathematics to be able to build financial projection models.
-- 🤝 **Collaboration:** Teamwork is one of my greatest strengths, sharing knowledge and learning from others has been a great motivation.

 ### 🌟 Curious Facts
 - 🎵 **Music:** I like to work to the rhythms of alternative rock, metal and electronica. 🎸.